azka-begh/terraform_begin/terraform_registry/README.md

 # Terraform Registry

+Syntax for referencing a registry module is `NAMESPACE/NAME/PROVIDER`

 - It is a repository of modules written by the Terraform community.

 - The registry can help you get started with Terraform more quickly.